RobertMcReed/p5-react-template/src/controller/animations/README.md

 ## How to use

 Create a copy of `./src/controller/templates/CanvasTemplate.ts` in this directory by running `yarn create-animation` from the project root.
+Change the file name to something unique and use PascalCase.

-Edit the new file to suit your needs and then `export { hotCanvas, Canvas } from './yourFile` the hot canvas in `./index.ts`.
+Run `yarn update-animations`.
+This will update `./src/controller/index.ts` to include your new animation.
+You will see it in the list of animations on the landing page.